Fifi Ejindu: Biography

-On her return to Nigeria, Ejindu started the Starcrest Group of companies.
-The company started in 1995, and comprises Starcrest Investment Ltd., Starcrest Associates Ltd. and Starcrest Industries Ltd, all involved in real estate, oil and gas, and building construction.
+In 1995, Ejindu started the Starcrest Group of companies, which includes Starcrest Investment Ltd., Starcrest Associates Ltd. and Starcrest Industries Ltd, all of which are involved in real estate, oil and gas, and building construction.
+As of 2026, none of Ejindu's companies have an online presence.

 In 2013, she was awarded the African Achievers African Arts and Fashion Lifetime Achievement award.